-Across all our work in the homelessness pathways we have kept voids within target and are on target for planned departures from the Mixed Pathway.
+Both pathways at Level 1&2 have achieved well on the percentage of departures achieved being on a planned basis.
 However, it continues to prove challenging (for all partners) to move tenants onto the next stages in the pathways, with a lack of alternative accommodation available, particularly for those with drug or alcohol issues.
+This was compounded throughout 2020-21 by the impact of the covid-19 pandemic which resulted in legal restrictions on moving tenants and ending tenancies as well as more specific lockdowns in a number of locations throughout the year due to covid-19 outbreaks.

-We also provide Supported Housing for those in Long Term Accommodation, with 31 units of self-contained accommodation (including one BME scheme of 8 units) for service users with significant mental health issues but who only require a low level of on-going support.
+We also provide Supported Housing for those in Long Term Accommodation, with 31 units of self-contained accommodation (including one BME scheme of 8 units) for service users with significant mental health issues but who require low level of ongoing support.